Opuntia aurea

-Opuntia aurea is a cactus that grows in Southern Utah and perhaps Northern Arizona.
+Opuntia aurea is a cactus that grows in Southern Utah and possibly Northern Arizona.

+Description

 It is prostrate and forms irregularly sprawling plants to about three feet across.
+Cladodes grow up to 10 (sometimes 15) cm long.
 Occasionally a single pad may grow upright.
+Areoles are slightly sunken.
 The cactus can be spineless, have a few spines or have multiple spines.
 Spines may be in the distal areoles only.

+Flowers may range from pale yellow to strong pink.
+The fruits typically bear no spines, but a few may appear at the apex.
+Seeds are circular with diameters around 7-8 mm.